 Exercises for development in grip performance should be specific to the needs of the athlete.
 Why the need for specific grip training?
-Even is grip strength is satisfactory, surplus strength can be used to your advantage.
-Surplus hand strength will give you self-assurance to pull with maximum strength with no fear of losing your grip.
+Even if grip strength is satisfactory, surplus strength can be used to your advantage.
+Surplus hand strength will give you self-assurance to pull with maximum strength.
+There’s no fear of losing your grip.

 There are quite a few excellent methods for developing grip strength.
 At the gym, you can grasp a couple of 10 lb.
-Olympic plates, letter sides facing in, between your thumb and fingers.
+Olympic plates.
+Do this with the letter sides facing in.
+Grab them between your thumb and fingers.
 You can also use lifting straps or chalk.

-Straps are fixed firmly around your wrists and twisted around a bar to strengthen your grip in exercises where grip is your weakest link.
-Hand strength will not increase as quickly if you use straps, but this may be worth the value of being able to lift heavier weights, which will result in a better-developed back.
-Evaluating the opportunity cost of straps mainly depends on individual inclination, and you can get great results with or without including them in your cache of bodybuilding aids.
+Do you want to know how to strengthen your grip?
+Straps are one way.
+They are fixed firmly around your wrists.
+Then, you twist them around a bar to strengthen your grip.
+This is ideal for exercises where grip is your weakest link.
+Hand strength will not increase as quickly if you use straps.
+Still, this may be worth the value of being able to lift heavier weights.
+Evaluating the opportunity cost of straps mainly depends on the individual.
+You can get great results with or without including them in your cache of bodybuilding aids.

-Try not to use straps unless you dead lift or do heavy bent over rows.
-You can save them for stuff like the last and heaviest set on your back movements, or stiff legged dead lifts on leg day.
-Don't use gloves, as you won't feel the bar, and the padding will only make your grip thicker, and if you try dead lifting with thick bars, they will make things harder instead of easier.
-Instead, invest in chalk, and keep dead lifting and shrugging heavy with no straps.
+Try not to use straps unless you deadlift or do heavy bent over rows.
+You can save them for stuff like the last and heaviest set on your back movements.
+Also stiff legged deadlifts on leg day.
+Don’t use gloves, as you won’t feel the bar.
+The padding will only make your grip thicker If you try deadlifting with thick bars, they will make things harder instead of easier.
+Instead, invest in chalk.
+Keep deadlifting and shrugging heavy with no straps.